lAzico/documentation/docs/faq.md

 title: FAQ
 description: Find Answers to our Frequently asked Questions, and learn more about the DAO.
 keywords: [FAQ, Funds, Risks, Token, DAO Conpesation, Governance]
-sidebar_position: 4
+sidebar_position: 9
 ---

 ### Where are the funds going to be stored?

-We will use the same strategy as ConstitutionDAO for the initial fundraise for MoonDAO.
-We'll store the funds in a Gnosis multi-sig with some of the core contributors, and then use Juicebox's protocol to raise funds.
-Once we have a coin we will use a snapshot to make decisions as a DAO.

-The token represents governance over the DAO, but not fractionalized ownership of the DAO or any of its assets.
+Our funds are stored in a Gnosis multi-sig with five of seven signers.
+Signers can be elected and rotated based on the MoonDAO governance.

 ### What are the risks?